-The annual financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS).
+The Financial Statements have been prepared in accordance with International Financial Reporting Standards (IFRS).
 All financial information is contained in the integrated report.

 Management has applied the principles of King IV on integrated reporting and the consultation draft of the International Integrated Reporting Framework in the preparation of this report.